ROCm/rocPRIM/README.md

 target_link_libraries(<your_target> roc::rocprim_hip)
 ```

-## Running Unit Tests
+## Running unit tests

-Unit tests are implemented in terms of Google Test and collections of tests are wrapped to be invoked from CTest for convenience.
+Unit tests are implemented in terms of GoogleTest.
+Collections of tests are wrapped and invoked from
+CTest.

 ```shell
 # Go to rocPRIM build directory